pingcap/tidb-dev-guide/src/contribute-to-tidb/issue-triage.md

 ### Not a bug

 The following issues look like bugs but actually not.
-They should not be tagged "type/bug" and instead be only tagged "type/compatibility":
+They should not be labeled `type/bug` and instead be only labeled `type/compatibility`:

 * Behavior is different from MySQL, but could be argued as correct.
 * Behavior is different from MySQL, but MySQL behavior differs between 5.7 and 8.0.